rich_gradient.text.Text¶

 *The rainbow gradient is generated randomly each time the code is run.

-Still inherits from rich.text.Text
+Still inherits from rich.text.Text¶

-rich_gradient.text.Text → rich.text.Text
+rich_gradient.text.Text → rich.text.Text¶

-As the rendering of rich_gradient.text.Text
+As the rendering of rich_gradient.text.Text and rich.text.Text are identical,

-method to convert an instance into a styled
+rich_gradient.text.Text has a .as_rich() method to convert an instance into a styled